glotter/psims/README.md

 The parts/ directory contains the output nc files for each grid being processed.
 When grid 100/546 is done processing, you will see a file called runNNN/parts/100/546.psims.nc.

-The combined nc file is saved directly in the runNNN directory.
+The combined nc file is saved in the runNNN directory.
 Its name depends on the value of "out_file" in your params file.
 If you set out_file to "out.psims.apsim75.cfsr.whea", the final combined nc file would be called "out.psims.apsim75.cfsr.whea.nc4".

+At the end of each run, a plot is generated in the run directory called activitylot.png.
+It shows the number of active jobs over time, and the amount of time spent staging in and out files to the work directories.

 How to Modify Swift Configuration
 =================================
-Determining how Swift runs is controlled by a file called conf/swift.properties.
-The swift.properties file defines the scheduler to use, the location of work and scratch directories, and controls parallelism.
-More information about swift.properties options can be found at http://swiftlang.org/guides/trunk/userguide/userguide.html#_configuration.
+Determining how Swift runs is controlled by files called conf/<sitename>.xml and conf/<sitename>.cf.
+These files define the scheduler to use, the location of work and scratch directories, and the amount of parallelism.
+More information about swift.properties options can be found at http://swiftlang.org/guides/release-0.94/userguide/userguide.html.

 Debugging
 =========